 Good To Great Seriespel 2023

-In January 2023, we will launch our new “GTG-ladder”.
+In January 2023, we will launch our new “GTG-league”.
 Play singles matches on weekday evenings at Collector Bank Arena, in Danderyd.

 The matches are played on weekdays between 20:00 – 22:00.
 Each match is 60 min incl. warm-up.
 The players themselves are responsible for bringing balls (Wilson US Open) to the matches, and reporting the results in Backhandsmash.